 ClickSeq is a simple method for the synthesis of Next-Generation Sequencing (NGS) libraries.
 ClickSeq derives its names by using 'Click-Chemistry' in the place of common ligation enzymes to 'click-ligate' nucleic acids to sequencing adaptors - an essential and often problematic step in the synthesis of Next-Generation Sequencing cDNA libraries.
-The process takes advantage of the chainterminating properties of 3'-azido-nucleotides, which are included the initial in vitro reverse-transcription reactions uniformly required for RNAseq.
+The process takes advantage of the chain-terminating properties of 3'-azido-nucleotides, which are included the initial in vitro reverse-transcription reaction.
+Commercial reverse transcriptases can also utilize DNA as a template, in addition to RNA.
 The modified nucleotides are stochastically incorporated into the nascent cDNA, yielding cDNA fragments blocked at their 3' ends with azido groups.
 The 3'-azido-blocked cDNA fragments are 'click-ligated' onto alkyne-functionalized sequencing adaptors, which can subsequently be PCR-amplified to yield a sequencing-ready NGS library.

 ClickSeq is a highly flexible and modular platform for NGS library synthesis where both RNA and DNA templates can be used as input material.
-ClickSeq offers many advantages over standard RNA NGS protocols as click-chemistry is utilized to attach on the required sequencing adapter, rather than commonly used enzymatic reactions.
-Overall, this results in increased efficiency of the protocol, fewer processing steps, and reduced time from RNA to sequencing-ready libraries.
-Additionally, since there are no fragmentation steps typically required in common RNA-seq approaches and because in vitro template switching during RT is limited by the chain terminating azido-nucleotides, ClickSeq offers the benefit of ultra-low artifactual chimera rate, with only 3 chimeric events per million reads.1
+ClickSeq offers many advantages over standard DNA NGS protocols as click-chemistry is utilized to attach on the required sequencing adapter, rather than commonly used enzymatic reactions.
+Overall, this results in increased efficiency of the protocol, fewer processing steps, and reduced time from DNA or RNA to sequencing-ready libraries.
+Additionally, since there are no fragmentation steps as typically required in common DNA-seq or RNA-seq approaches and because in vitro template switching during RT is limited by the chain terminating azido-nucleotides, ClickSeq offers the benefit of ultra-low artifactual chimera rate, with only 3 chimeric events per million reads.